etcet/www.etcet.net/posts/2011-06-27-django-server-on-freebsd.markdown

 ---
 title: Solid FreeBSD Server: Django with Nginx and Gunicorn
-description: Running Django on FreeBSD with the help of Nginx and Gunicorn.
+description: A guide that shows you how to setup a Django server on FreeBSD with the help of Nginx and Gunicorn.
-tags: freebsd, server, django, nginx, gunicorn
+tags: freebsd, server, django, guide
 keywords: freebsd, server, django, nginx, gunicorn, supervisor
 ---